 Lifestyle changes including exercise and not smoking help while diets rich in green, leafy vegetables such as kale, spinach and chard that have a good source of lutein and zeaxanthin have a lower risk of developing AMD.
 But because the human body cannot make lutein or zeaxanthin and they have to be ingested in high levels to make a difference, supplementing them in your diet will have a greater impact on reducing the risk of developing advanced AMD.

 While many supplements contain two of the three vital ingredients for eye health (Lutein and Zeaxanthin), most exclude the most important which is Meso-Zeaxanthin.
-ClearVision contains all three of these key elements to support eye health, maintain the levels of these pigments (which are lost naturally over time), and keep eyes in optimum health for even longer.
+There are a lot of vitamins and foods and other products out there that may support the health of your vision.